jblindsay/whitebox-tools/readme.txt

   converted to the height above the nearest ground-classified point.
 - Fixed an issue with the Reclass and ReclassFromFile tool that caused striping.
 - The Relcass and ReclassFromFile tools now take 'min' and 'max' in the reclass string.
+- The watershed tool now accepts either a set of vector points or a raster for the pour points file.
+If a raster is specified, all non-zero, non-NoData valued cells will be considered outlet cells and the watershed labels will be assigned based on these values.

 Version 1.1.0 (09-12-2019)
 - Added the BreachDepressionsLeastCost tool, which performs a modified form of the Lindsay